Do You Let Dandelions Grow in Your Garden?

 Apple Dandelion Vinaigrette

 I am not a doctor, nurse, or trained herbalist.
 Just a mom trying to live as naturally as possible.
-You should do your own research and use your own discretion when using any herbal recipe.
+You should do your own research and use your own discretion when using any herbal recipe like the dandelion root tea.
 There are affiliate links in this post.
 Thanks for supporting PreparednessMama in this way!